labinfo-lncc-br/SpoMAG/README.md

 ### Running an example with more than one genome in the annotation file
-This is a quick example using the included files: `ten_sporulating.csv` (ten known spore-formers) and `ten_asporogenic.csv` (ten known non-spore-formers).
-The genomes used for the spore-formers here are the following:
+This is a quick example using the included file: `ten_sporulating.csv` (ten known spore-formers).
+The genomes used here are the following:

 - GCF_000011985.1 (_Lactobacillus acidophilus_ NCFM, Bacilli class)
 - GCF_000338115.2 (_Lactobacillus plantarum_ ZJ316, Bacilli class)